Kenneth Handler: Education and career

 Handler received a bachelor's degree in music from UCLA.
 In 1965, he worked in the mailroom at Universal Studios with Mike Medavoy.

 In 1966, Handler and Norm Ratner founded Penthouse, a music label distributed by Mira.
 Handler subsequently formed Canterbury Records, a Penthouse subsidiary, with Pat Boone.
 In 1968, Mattel backed a music group of teens, the Bath-House Brass, and produced an EP featuring two songs, "It's a Gas" and "Davy," with Capitol Records as distributor; Handler wrote and produced "It's a Gas."
 The release of the EP was tied to a line of musical instrument toys.
 The record was promoted to Top 40 stations, featured in a "promotional film," and the music was used in Mattel commercials.
 The promotional budget for the two-month campaign was $300,000 ($2.6 million in 2022).

 During the 1970s, Handler also owned a photography gallery in Los Angeles, Chiaroscuro Galleries, where, according to After Dark, a culture magazine with a heavily LGBTQ+ influence, he showed his own work in a show called All-American Boys, which featured two portfolios, "Children of the Streets (read Selma Avenue) and Children of Affluence."
 Selma Avenue is probably a reference to the Los Angeles street that runs parallel to Hollywood Boulevard, where gay hustlers worked in those years.
 (Anthony Friedkin famously photographed hustlers on Selma Avenue.)

 Handler may have run a casting couch throughout his years in entertainment.
 Bobby Jameson, signed briefly to Penthouse, alleged that Handler dropped him in 1966 after Jameson refused a sexual advance.
 In 2016, Taimak wrote in his memoir that Handler offered him a role in Delivery Boys contingent on sexual favors.
 Taimak declined the role.

+Music industry involvement

+It was reported in the 21 January 1967 issue of Record World that Handler and his Canterbury record label had moved into the r&b field.
+Veteran A&R man Bobby Sanders was to head the r&b division of Canterbury.
+With Sanders, came Soultown Productions which was to operate under the Canterbury brand.
+The first release for the label was "Countdown" by The Tempos which had been cut the previous week.
+The single had been a Four-Star Pick in the 7 January issue of Record World and according to the reviewer, it was chart bound.
+The song would later find popularity on the Northern soul scene.
+Another artist that was signed to Canterbury was folk singer Lenny Roybal.

 Relation with Ken dolls

-Despite being named after him, Kenneth did not particularly participate in the design of Ken dolls, and felt ambivalent at best and resentful at worst toward them.
+Despite being named after him, Kenneth was not involved in the Ken dolls design, and felt ambivalent at best and resentful at worst toward them.
 He seems to have disliked the materialism promoted by the dolls (compared to more traditional play activities) and worried about negative impacts toward children's self-image.
 He wrote a letter to his parents in 1970 complaining that the dolls were "[kow]towing to those who can't accept the issue of their own sexuality."